GoogleCloudPlatform/terraformer/README.md

 *   Disclaimer: This is not an official Google product.
 *   Status: beta - need improve documentations, bugs etc..
-*   Created by: Created by Waze SRE.
+*   Created by: Waze SRE.

 ![Waze SRE logo](docs/waze-sre-logo.png)